 Home to an interesting blend of past and present, the city has earned several monikers such as the Pub Capital of India, Air Conditioned City, City of Gardens, and the Silicon Valley of India, being the centre of India’s IT industry.
-It has also earned the title of the most liveable city in India.
-Although Bengaluru may not have as many iconic attractions as the other major cities in India, the city does have a wonderful mix of nature, spirituality, culture, architecture, and history.
+Bengaluru also boasts of a wonderful mix of nature, spirituality, culture, architecture, and history.

-Despite not being a tourist city, Bengaluru is still a host to several popular attractions, which cater to diverse audiences.
+Bengaluru is a host to several popular attractions, which cater to diverse audiences.
 Amongst the popular tourist attractions are:

 - Bangalore Palace

 Inspired by England’s Windsor Castle, the Bangalore Palace was built in 1887 by Chamaraja Wodeyar, one of the Maharajas of Mysore.
 This evocative palace has Tudor-style architecture, complete with fortified towers, arches, green lawns, and elegant woodcarvings in its interiors.
 The palace is still home to the royal family of Karnataka.

 - National Gallery of Modern Art